2faint/skidder-x-v5/README.md

 Made by xrx4#2147

-Script Credits:
+Credits:

 Mizt Reanimation: Mizt#5509
+Normal Animation: idk his name but its from selexity

 All the scripts: